jowdow/jowdow/README.md

   </td>
 </p>

-  I am a recent graduate from the University of Toledo starting my career in embedded systems.
-I am very excited to start my journey as an engineer and help create a better future for all.
+  I am a graduate of the University of Toledo and building my career in embedded systems.
+I am very excited to continue my journey as an engineer and help create a better future.

   Outside of being a dev, I have a giant green thumb and I am slowly growing my indoor/outdoor garden.
-Being that I live in a normally colder climate, I am growing some exotic things like mango trees(UPDATE: Squirrels dug it out of the ground R.I.P.) and banana trees as well as normal vegetables like tomatoes, potatoes, peppers, peas, mint(HERB), and many house plants.
-I have been doing a lot of research work into renewables at home and plan on installing a few solar panels to demonstrate the viability of their use.
+Being that I live in a normally colder climate, I am growing some exotic things like mango trees(UPDATE: Squirrels dug it out of the ground R.I.P.), banana trees, and avocado as well as normal vegetables like tomatoes, potatoes, peppers, peas, mint(HERB), and many house plants.
+I have been researching renewables and sustainable practices to make my home, my food, and the world a cleaner place for all.

   I plan to start/complete projects now out of college and have more time to research and develop some of these project ideas.
 I am currently working and learning more about certain microcontrollers( ESP32, XMC, STM32, RP2040 ).
 I am also working on learning/using communication platforms like BLE, WIFI, ZIGBEE, MODBUS, and other wired and wireless protocols.
+My main goal is to make more professional and better-engineered software and hardware.

 ### Project Ideas
-- Software to detect malicious interactions via Bluetooth
-- Home/Whole Property Surveillance Drone
 - LiDAR System to display/detect curbs
 - IP camera system
 - Miniature automated grid system
 - UAV plane from the ground up
 - NFC checker for items like wallet and keys before leaving home
+-

 ### 🧰 Frameworks and libraries
 - Learning